 Sizing Guide

-While we strongly suggest you visit us at our showroom for a professional ring sizing, there are options to find your perfect ring fit without a trip to our retail location!
+While I strongly suggest you visit me for a professional ring sizing, there are options to find your perfect ring fit without a trip to our retail location!

 Please keep in mind that the wider the ring (or rings), the larger a ring size you will need.
 For stacks of rings, this means a tighter fit on a finger.
 If you love a ring that is on the wider side (5mm and up) or are planning to stack your rings, please consider going up about a ½ size for every millimeter past 4mm.